kraflab/dsda-doom/docs/hud.md

   - `off` (with status bar and extended hud off)
   - `full` (without status bar)

-The configuration then consists of a series of components to display: `name x y alignment`
+The configuration then consists of a series of components to display: `name x y alignment [args]`
 - The `name` specifies which component to display
 - The `x` and `y` fields set the location of the component
 - The `alignment` controls how the position is translated in different screen sizes